vitessio/enhancements/veps/vep-1.md

 For each `COMPATIBILITY` number, both backwards and forwards compatibility **MUST** be ensured.
 To use hypothetical examples:

-### Example 1: Deprecating an unsafe or architecturally complex feature
+### Example 1: Deprecating an Unsafe or Architecturally Complex Feature

 Version `3.xx` of Vitess supports a query that is determined to be dangerous, and/or requires complex architectural support which needs to be deprecated to improve the code quality of the project: